This guide explains how to maintain your Ballerina installation up to date with the latest patch and minor releases.

 Ballerina distribution is a term, which refers to these jBallerina and nBallerina compilers.

 Ballerina distributions are released via two different release channels at the moment.
-One is the Swan Lake release channel and the other one is the 1.x release channel.
+Swan Lake release channel is the primary release channel and the other one is the 1.x release channel.
+It is recommended to use Swan Lake release channel, if you are new to Ballerina.

 Ballerina yet does not have a release channel for nightly builds that give you access to the latest perhaps unstable features.

 Patch releases of Ballerina distributions contain bug fixes and fixes for critical stability and security related issues.
-Occasionally, you would see on-demand patch releases as well.
+Occasionally, you would see on-demand patch releases for 1.2.x.

 Example patch releases: 1.0.6, 1.1.5, 1.1.10